-How many of us would have heard of eSports and twitch?
+You might have heard of eSports but perhaps not about twitch.
 In India various sports have gained momentum in the recent past due to growing popularity of Premier league of Cricket, Soccer, Badminton and Kabaddi.
 These are physical sports that teams play against each other.
 In today’s world when everything has an ‘e’ as a prefix like ecommerce, eticket, ebanking, elearning, then why not eSports? eSports is a competitive video gaming.
-Similar to any other team sports, eSports is an organized, multiplayer video game competitions, particularly between professional players.
+Like any other team sports, eSports is an organized, multiplayer video game competitions, particularly between professional players.
 The majority of popular eSports are team-based games played in leagues or tournaments throughout the year, culminating in one final event.
-These have become so popular that tournaments such as The International, The League of Legends (World Championship), The Evolution Championship Series and the Intel Extreme Masters also provide LIVE broadcasts of the competition – similar to tournaments of traditional sports like Wimbledon, Premier League, NBA, Super Bowl, Cricket World cup etc. Twitch is a Live streaming video platform that broadcasts eSports competitions.
-Do you know that 80 million people watched the semifinals of the World Championship of ‘League of Legends!’
+These have become so popular that tournaments such as The International, The League of Legends (World Championship), The Evolution Championship Series and the Intel Extreme Masters also provide LIVE broadcasts of the competition – like tournaments of traditional sports like Wimbledon, Premier League, NBA, Super Bowl, Cricket World cup etc. Twitch is a Live streaming video platform that broadcasts eSports competitions.
+80 million people watched the semifinals of the World Championship of ‘League of Legends!’

-Many video games on PCs are available for free to people to start playing but if one wants something cool—like a specialty armor, a “mount” for traveling faster—it has to be bought.
+Many video games on PCs are available for free to people to start playing but if one wants something cool—like a specialty armor, a “mount” for traveling faster—it must be bought.
 This business model has been wildly profitable.
 A top-rated free-to-play game, like Clash Royale, used to do a business of $2.1 million a day from such (virtual) purchases.
 As with casinos, most of the revenue from video games comes from “whales,” a tiny percentage of players who spend thousands annually.
-A study by Swrve (a firm that helps companies market their in-game items) discovered that just 0.2 percent of players are responsible for 48 percent of all revenue.
+A study by Swrve (a firm that helps companies market in-game items) discovered that just 0.2 percent of players are responsible for 48 percent of all revenue.

 Let me come back to the topic of energy consumption that I discussed in my previous post and strengthen it with the emergence of eSports.
 One study discovered that gaming PCs collectively consumed 75 terawatt-hours of electricity in 2012.
 The country of Belgium consumes the same amount of electricity!
 Researchers believe this consumption in video games could more than double by 2020.
 I am sure with growing popularity of eSports the demand for energy will increase multiple times.

 On the flip side, video games could be addictive.
 In May 2013, the American Psychiatric Association (APA) concluded that there was insufficient evidence to include Video game as an official reason for mental disorder.
 However, proposed criteria for “Internet Gaming Disorder” were included in a section called “Conditions for Further Study”.
-Video game addiction by described by many others as an impulse control disorder, which does not involve use of an intoxicating drug and is very similar to pathological gambling.
+Video game addiction described by many others as an impulse control disorder, which does not involve use of an intoxicating drug and is very similar to pathological gambling.

 Some theorists focus on presumed built-in reward systems of the games to explain their potentially addictive nature.
 Many video games, particularly massively multiplayer online role-playing games and social network and mobile games, rely on a “compulsion loop” or “core loop”, a cycle of activities that involve rewarding the player and driving them to continue through another cycle, retaining them in the game.
 The anticipation of such rewards can create a neurological reaction that releases dopamine into the body, so that once the reward is obtained, the person will remember it as a pleasurable feeling.
-This has been found similar to the same neurological reaction believed to be associated with gambling addiction.
-Someone said, “In the hypothetical world created by such games, the players become confident and gain satisfaction, which they cannot get in the real world.”
+This is like the neurological reaction that is believed to be associated with gambling addiction.
+Someone had said, “In the hypothetical world created by such games, the players become confident and gain satisfaction, which they cannot get in the real world.”
 Another reason why online video games are potentially addictive is because they “can be played all day every day” and there is no ‘logical end’ of the game.
 Some games require a large number of players to log on simultaneously, for long durations of time, to accomplish a game’s task.
 In such games, players feel an obligation and loyalty to other players.
 This is another reason given by players to play video games for long hours.